Wopple/sonin/README.md

 # Sonin

 A "failed" attempt at advancing past Multi-layer Perceptron.
+Sonin is an experimental new neural network platform to introduce properties of biological minds that Multi-layer Perceptron lacks.

+Status: not actively developed

 ## Context